 From the carnivore section, you continue on to another open area with elk, European fallow deer, and bison.
 This is another spot where the animals come right up to your car.
 Since these are massive animals, Olympic Game Farm suggests that you don’t stop in this area (although you can still feed them as you slowly drive through if you want to).
 If you do stop, you run the risk of the animals damaging your car.
 With that said, there were certain parts where the animals were isolated, so we stopped to feed them.
 I thought the bison were the coolest animals to feed, because they have huge tongues that wrap around and take the bread right out of your hand.

 Tove and I enjoyed the Olympic Game Farm driving tour so much that we went through it twice.
 Once you pay for admission, it’s good all day, so you can go around as many times as you want to.
 A typical driving tour takes 45 minutes to an hour (so Tove and I were there a little more than two hours).
-During the summer, Olympic Game Farm also offers out-of-the-car mini tours, which includes a petting zoo, aquarium, a tour through an educational area, and a look inside a historic studio barn (from the Disney days).
+During the summer, the game farm also offers out-of-the-car mini tours, which includes a petting zoo, aquarium, a tour through an educational area, and a look inside a historic studio barn (from the Disney days).

 Taking a trip to Olympic Game Farm is truly a one-of-a-kind experience.
 I’ve seen a lot of these animals in the wild, but I never would have dreamed of feeding them.
-I’d tell you to stop by the Olympic Game Farm if you’re ever in the area, but I’d also tell you it’s worth a trek to Sequim (yes, a two-hour drive from Seattle) just to check the place out.
 We’re two grown adults and we loved every second of our Olympic Game Farm adventure.
 We can only imagine how much fun this place would be for kids.